 Why is the session of relevance to our members?

-Attendance is encouraged for participants to understand when VAT is due to be charged or not due to the applicability of a VAT Exemption (hence avoiding charging/self-charging VAT when there is an opportunity not to) and at the same time making sure that VAT Exemptions are not interpreted and applied incorrectly as it might prove to be costly.
-More importantly, the session will explain the theoretical basis and the respective practical implementation of VAT Exemptions enabling the participants to understand which are those factors/provisions which determine whether a supply is exempt or not any why.
-As always, active participation and questions from participants are encouraged and will be tackled and answered during the session itself making the session more useful and relevant for all those
+Attendance is encouraged for participants to understand which VAT they are entitled to claim (hence avoiding losing out on any input VAT which is currently potentially being lost/not claimed) and at the same time making sure that no input VAT is overclaimed (not claiming any VAT which cannot be claimed back).
+More importantly, the session will explain the theoretical basis and the respective practical implementation of the right of a VAT refund enabling the participants to understand which are those factors/provisions which determine whether an expense can be claimed or not any why.
+As always, active participation and questions from participants are encouraged, will be tackled, and answered during the session itself making the session more useful and relevant for all those participants .

 Target Audience

-This course is ideal both to experienced personnel (directors, accountants, lawyers, financial professionals, accounting students, financial staff) who have been working in VAT for a number of months/years (who may need to brush up their technical knowledge or fill in certain gaps and clarify certain issues relating to the right to claim back input VAT) as well as newcomers in the respective sectors (who have an opportunity to get a very good theoretical and practical understanding of the main applicable VAT refund concepts) .
+This course is ideal both to experienced personnel (directors, accountants, lawyers, financial professionals, accounting students, financial staff) who have been working in VAT for a number of months/years (who may need to brush up their technical knowledge or fill in certain gaps and clarify certain issues relating to the right to claim back input VAT) as well as newcomers in the respective sectors (who have an opportunity to get a very good theoretical and practical understanding of the main applicable VAT refund concepts

 Speaker's Profile